kleintt/ow-account-generator/README.md

 generate account for off white if you have any question, please contact me on discord sunyt#7055

+Please use Python version>=3.7

 First you need build python environment, then use `pip install -r requirements.txt` to install all needed module

+Pur your 2 captcha key in `2captcha.txt`

 ## Instructions:<br>
 `Mode 1`:<br>